A Guide To Walk In Showers Level Access Showers & Roll In Showers

 Like a roll in shower, it is essential that the correct type of wet room tray former is used, as not all wet room trays are suitable for vinyl flooring as a special clamping mechanism is required for the drain.

 For further guidance on choosing the correct wet room tray former for your needs, please see the following: A guide to choosing the correct tray for your wet room.

 A walk in shower area can be installed on a wooden floor or concrete floor.
 For the creation of a walk in / level access wet room the installer will need to be able to remove sections of the floor boards, or in the case of a concrete floor excavate an area of the floor to sink the wet room tray into.

 If these options are not possible, a level access floor can still be created by building up the surrounding floor (using tile backer board) to the same level as the wet room former / low-profile tray.
 However, in this scenario careful consideration needs to be given to the overall floor height after installation, especially at thresholds like doorways, which would result in a step up.

 A walk in shower enclosure can be used, however please be aware that these are usually not suitable if disabled / roll in access is required.
-If disabled access is required into the walk in shower it is best to consider one or two individual wet room panels (depending on available space), to make a bespoke 'walk in enclosure' allowing the access space and maneuverability required for the user.
+If disabled access is required into the walk in shower it is best to consider one or two individual wet room panels (depending on available space), to make a bespoke 'walk in enclosure' allowing the access space and manoeuvrability required for the user.

-In summarry a walk in, level access shower provides easy access and a safer showering environment due to the removal of the trip hazard on entry and exit to the showering area, it also allows unhindered access to the shower for those needing to utilise a 'roll in' wheel / shower chair, whilst creating a more aesthetically pleasing room.
+In summary a walk in, level access shower provides easy access and a safer showering environment due to the removal of the trip hazard on entry and exit to the showering area, it also allows unhindered access to the shower for those needing to utilise a 'roll in' wheel / shower chair, whilst creating a more aesthetically pleasing room.